 Arrivals from Asia & Europe

-These first settlers brought with them the food crops of their homelands, such as rice.
+Asian settlers brought with them the food crops of their homelands, such as rice.
 This Asian influence was tempered over the years by contact with Arab and African traders, who plied the seas of the region with their cargoes of silk, spices and slaves.
 Gradually the Asian culture of the new settlers was subsumed into a series of geographically defined kingdoms, which in turn gave rise to many different Malagasy tribes.

 Marco Polo was the first European to report the existence of a ‘great red island’, which he named Madagascar, after possibly having confused it with Mogadishu in Somalia.
 But Arab cartographers had long known the island as Gezirat Al-Komor, meaning ‘island of the moon’ (a name later transferred to the Comoros).
 It wasn’t until 1500 that the first Europeans set foot on Madagascar, when a fleet of Portuguese vessels arrived.
 The Dutch and British tried to establish permanent bases at various points around the coast, only to be defeated by disease and less-than-friendly locals.